connorheyz/online-notes/md-articles/ap-comp-gov/3-11-Notes.md

 - People still hold on to traditional values such as wearing a chad-or and praying all the time.
 - **Muhammad Pahlavi** -- overthrown in 1979.
 After his reign, women were forced to wear veils and alcohol was banned.
 ### Institutions
-**Conservative Towns**-- It's like traveling 20 years
+**Conservative Towns**-- It's like traveling 20 years into the past.
+There are five prayer services a day and all women wear black.
 ### Day to Day Life
 Thomas meets his in-laws in the hot tub every morning to discuss women and politics.
 After lunch, Thomas goes out.
 The people approach him because foreigners are so rare.
 People ask him question like, "What are you doing?", "Why are you here?", and "What does America think of Tehran?"

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTExMzc2MjI2MywxNzY3MzY2OTYwXX0=
+eyJoaXN0b3J5IjpbLTE3NzE2MTQ5MTQsMTc2NzM2Njk2MF19
 -->